warisa-r/simcronomicon/docs/source/getting_started.rst

    :align: center
    :alt: Scatter plot of agents with each status in different location at day 29 in the simulation

-*Figure: Scatter plot of agents with each status in different location at day 29 in the simulation
+*Figure: Scatter plot of agents with each status in different location at day 29 in the simulation*
----

 Comparing with ODE Solution (SEIR Example)
 ------------------------------------------